Multi-resolution Enhancement for Full Spectrum Neural Representations

-However, deploying INRs for high-stakes scientific data—where high-fidelity representation is essential—requires that they simultaneously (i) preserve both coarse and fine structures, (ii) capture high-frequency details and textures, and (iii) be computationally scalable and remain storage efficient.
-Compact networks often suffer from a low-frequency bias that tends to capture smooth components before high-frequency details \cite{Sitzmann2020,tancik2020fourier}, while larger models capture fine structure but undermine compactness representation.
-This trade-off resonates with rate–distortion theory in signal processing \cite{Cover2006} : the minimum number of bits (rate) required to represent data depends on how much information can be altered or discarded without exceeding a specified error threshold.
-Such rates are in turn determined by network size, weight quantization, and entropy coding \cite{Lee2023Entropy-Constrained,strumpler2022}.
+However, the representational capacity of conventional INRs--designed primarily for natural images, videos and scenes--is generally less reliable when modeling complex scientific data and can struggle to capture physics-relevant information.
+Prior scientific applications typically adopt or build upon off-the-shelf INRs as task components; our experiments show that these conventional architectures can underfit the physics-related characteristics intrinsic to scientific measurements (Fig.~\ref{fig:Cu3Au}), especially with smaller networks.
+Moreover, using an INR as a storage alternative requires a high-fidelity, near one-to-one representation of the underlying signal.
+An ideal scientific INR framework should simultaneously: (i) preserve the full spectrum of physics-related information, (ii) generalize robustly across modalities, and (iii) be computationally and storage-efficient, with fast encoding and low-latency decoding.

+These goals suggest the need for careful consideration in network design and theoretical guidance.
+Compact networks are favorable for fast encoding, but are often biased towards low-frequency components that tend to capture smooth components before high-frequency details \cite{Sitzmann2020,tancik2020fourier}, while larger networks offer enhanced capacity to capture finer structure, but are often costly to train and store.
+More broadly, identifying which features can be removed without degrading science-relevant information is non-trivial: what appears as “noise” for a given experiment may be signal to another \cite{cappello2025}.
 In the ideal case, increasing network size guarantees universal approximation \cite{Cybenko1989A}, meaning that sufficiently large models can represent any measurable function arbitrarily well.
-In practice, however, this theoretical capacity faces two significant constraints.
-First, existing INR architectures are often not parameter-efficient, implying that smaller networks could achieve the same representational power.
-Second, simply enlarging the network does not always ensure convergence to the desired accuracy, particularly for fine-scale or high-frequency structures which are often more difficult to capture accurately.
-When such high-frequency components contain critical physical information, such as the speckles in X-ray scattering, omitting those components leads to substantial reconstruction errors.
+In practice, however, this theoretical capacity faces constraints.
+First, existing INRs architectures are often not parameter-efficient, with capacity not aligned to task-relevant structures.
+Secondly, simply enlarging the network does not always ensure convergence to the desired accuracy, particularly for fine-scale or high-frequency structures which are often more difficult to capture accurately.
 These limitations highlight the need for compact, full-spectrum representations that preserve both global structure and localized detail, allowing small networks to achieve high fidelity without loss of efficiency.